Rishabh780/Rishabh780/README.md

 - 👋 Hi, I’m Rishabh
-- 👀 I’m interested in Fucking the code
+- 👀 I’m interested in codeing
 - 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me